A true hydrogen investment hub in Europe

 North Rhine-Westphalia

-NRW is paving the way for hydrogen’s pivotal role in the energy and mobility transformation.
+NRW is paving the way for hydrogen’s pivotal role in the energy and mobility transformations.
 The state’s extensive hydrogen program covers the entire value chain, including Germany’s largest pipeline network at 240 kilometers, which is set to double by 2030.
 Plans are also underway to deploy 11,000 fuel cell trucks on its highways and 3,800 hydrogen buses in city centers.

 © Gettyimages, Andriy Onufriyenko